torvalds/linux/Documentation/kbuild/makefiles.rst

 GNU extensions.

 GNU Make supports elementary list-processing functions.
-The kernel Makefiles use a novel style of list building and manipulation with few "if" statements.
+The kernel Makefiles use a yesvel style of list building and manipulation with few "if" statements.

 GNU Make has two assignment operators, ":=" and "=".  ":=" performs